 Energy Capital Partners II is one of the largest private equity funds to focus exclusively on the utilities market.
 It specializes in leveraged and internally-funded buyouts of high-value energy services and exploration companies in the oil, gas, renewable and nuclear energy industries.
 Although Energy Capital Partners is a private entity with no obligation to make detailed financial disclosures, it is known that the company's portfolio is worth at least $7 billion.
 For a private equity firm of this size, the EnergySolutions acquisition is notable but not exceptional.

 While EnergySolutions has few direct competitors, its acquisition is part of a broader wave of consolidation in the nuclear power and services industries.
-For instance, Baton Rouge, Louisiana-based nuclear logistics firm Shaw Group (NYSE: SHAW) was recently acquired by the The Hague, Netherlands-based Chicago Iron & Bridge Company (NYSE: CBI) for more than $3 billion.
+For instance, Baton Rouge, Louisiana-based nuclear logistics firm Shaw Group (UNKNOWN: SHAW.DL) was recently acquired by the The Hague, Netherlands-based Chicago Iron & Bridge Company (NYSE: CBI) for more than $3 billion.
 Often mentioned as possible rival bidder for EnergySolutions, Chicago Iron & Bridge Company manages a wide portfolio of energy-services companies and provides support and design services for many outside clients.
 Relative to its peers, it is well-capitalized and delivers solid shareholder value.

 Importantly, the merger was widely viewed as a raw deal for Shaw: Despite its massive cash reserves of over $2 billion, the company was sold at a relative discount to its peers.
 Investors who view the EnergySolutions deal as a similarly bad deal would do well to look at the nuclear energy industry's recent malaise.
 If solid companies like Shaw Group can be snapped up at deep discounts, weaker outfits like EnergySolutions may stand little chance of remaining independent in the years to come.